dcos/demos/cicd/1.11/README.md

 ![Jenkins Pinned Hostname](img/jenkins_pinned_hostname.png)

 Once Jenkins is installed, if you don't have SSL certificates set up you'll need to configure Jenkins to accept an insecure registry so it can launch Docker images from it.
-This can be completed by follwoing instructions in the <a href="https://docs.mesosphere.com/services/jenkins/advanced-configuration/">Jenkins Advanced Configuration</a> section of the DC/OS service documentation.
+This can be completed by following instructions in the <a href="https://docs.mesosphere.com/services/jenkins/advanced-configuration/">Jenkins Advanced Configuration</a> section of the DC/OS service documentation.

 Now it's time to install GitLab.
 Just like Jenkins, we'll want to pin this to a hostname for this demo just in case the container restarts.
 In a production environment you'll want to mount external storage shared storage so that GitLab can move between nodes, but for a quick demo you may use the limited in-container non-persistent storage.
 In order to pin it to a node, go into the "Single Node" section of the configuration and put in the IP address of the private node you wish to run it on in the section for "pinned hostname".